Christmas: Some worship centres flout COVID-19 protocols

-As Nigeria joins the rest of the world to celebrate Chrismas, the birthday of Jesus Christ on Saturday, some churches in Abuja did not obey/enforce the COVID-19 protocols of wearing face mask and social distancing.
+As Nigeria joins the rest of the world to celebrate Christmas, the birthday of Jesus Christ on Saturday, some churches in Abuja did not obey/enforce the COVID-19 protocols of wearing face masks and social distancing.

 Christmas is an annual festival commemorating the birth of Jesus Christ, observed primarily on Dec.
 25 as a religious and cultural celebration among billions of people around the world.